sydsailors/smart-store-sydney/SET_UP_PROJECT.md

-# 2. One-Time Project Setup
+# 2. Set Up Project (Once per Project)

+> Keep track of how long this takes, and if you encounter any issues and how you resolve them.
+> Estimated time: about an hour

+## Overview

 We initialize Python project using modern tools: